St. Vincent Ferrer Seminary: First seminary building

 At first, the seminary was housed at the bishop's residence.
 The bishop busied himself with the idea of building up an adequate edifice for his seminary.
-The Bishop begged and appealed to his people for help which they gave generously.
-Of special mention in this regard were the sisters Ana and Maria Sitchon, the priest Fr.
-Mariano Sitchon, and Dona Gregoria Hingson - all from Parian (now Molo).
-On March 11, 1871, the cornerstone was laid and the construction of the Seminary begun under the direction of Fr.
-Aniceto Gonzales who acted as foreman.
-The fathers and seminarians join the workers during their free time.
+The bishop begged and appealed to his people for help which they gave generously.
+Of special mention in this regard were the sisters Ana and Maria Sitchon, the priest Mariano Sitchon, and Dona Gregoria Hingson - all from Parian (now Molo).
+On March 11, 1871, the cornerstone was laid and the construction of the seminary begun under the direction of Aniceto Gonzales who acted as foreman.
+The priests and seminarians joined the workers during their free time.
 They carried the bricks from the riverbank where the bancas unloaded them to the place of work.
-Bishop Cuarteto was seen many time carrying the bricks with the Seminarians.
+Cuarteto was seen many time carrying the bricks with the seminarians.
 By October 1872, a good part of building was finished and ready for use.
-The Seminary was transferred amidst the jubilation of all.
-In the same year, Fr.
-Gonzales had succeeded Fr, Moral as rector.
+The seminary was transferred amidst the jubilation of all.
+In the same year, Gonzales had succeeded Moral as rector.
 He gave the construction a great support.
 The building was completed in November 1874.

 The seminary, as completed in 1874, was of quadrilateral shape with dimensions 54 x 52 meters.
 In the center was the interior garden measuring 23 square meters.
 The first floor was made of stone and bricks while the second floor was made of hard wood.
 At that time it was undoubtedly the best seminary in the Philippines.